 Honeywell is committed to integrity and compliance in everything that we do, which is set forth in our Code of Business Conduct.
 We also are dedicated to ensuring that our suppliers engage in sustainable health, safety, and fair business practices.
 As part of this commitment, Honeywell requires suppliers to comply with the Code.

-Honeywell’s Vice President of Health, Safety, Environment, and Sustainability (HSES) has overall responsibility for the Sustainability program.
-A Corporate Energy & Sustainability Team, led by the Vice President of HSES and the Vice President of Global Real Estate, helps drive the company’s greenhouse gas, energy efficiency, and safety goals.
+Honeywell’s Vice President of Health, Safety, Environment, Product Stewardship and Sustainability (HSEPS) has overall responsibility for the Sustainability program.
+A Corporate Energy & Sustainability Team, led by the Vice President of HSEPS and the Vice President of Global Real Estate, helps drive the company’s greenhouse gas, energy efficiency, and safety goals.

 Honeywell has developed a global inventory of water usage in its manufacturing operations.
 In 2013, the company implemented water conservation projects at sites that are significant water consumers in areas that are experiencing “water stress” as defined by the World Resources Institute.
 The company will implement additional water conservation projects in these areas in 2014.